How to transport dangerous goods

 pass a written examination

 The Department for Transport approves the mandatory DGSA exams.
 It has appointed the Scottish Qualification Authority (SQA) as its agent.
-SQA sets, marks and organises the exams, and issues the vocational training certificates for the whole of the UK, and the certificates are recognised in all European Union member states.
+SQA sets, marks and organises the exams, and issues the vocational training certificates for the whole of the UK.

 Training courses for DGSAs are run by independent providers and by the trade associations for each mode of transport.
 Course lengths vary from two to five days, depending on the mode(s) of transport covered.